apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 If `LENGTH` is set to a value greater than `0`, only the initial `LENGTH` bytes of binary properties are traversed.
 If `LENGTH` is set to `0`, the traversal is disabled.
 The `--bin` property has no effect on binary properties stored in an external Blob Store.

+If the `--io-stats` option is specified, the tool will print some statistics about the I/O operations performed during the execution of the check command.
+This option is optional and is disabled by default.

 ### <a name="compact"/> Compact